What Is Robotic Process Automation?

 - Accounts receivable and accounts payable

 - Inventory management

 - Vendor onboarding

-Though we may think of RPA being applied to processes touched by multiple people in an organization, RPA can be applied as a personal productivity tool as well.
-Employees will be able to identify many opportunities in their daily work where a personal bot assistant can help.
+We may think of RPA in the context of organization-wide processes, but it can be applied as a personal productivity tool as well.
+Employees will be able to identify many opportunities for robotic process automation in their daily work where bots can assist.

-Furthermore, since all bots can be monitored and audited over a centralized server, IT would still be able to maintain central control over bots in use, while promoting flexibility in the organization for employees to deploy their own custom solutions.
-Especially with changing priorities a common workplace reality, employees are oftentimes faced with increased expectations and workloads.
+Furthermore, since all bots can be monitored and audited over a centralized server, IT would still be able to manage bots in use, while promoting flexibility in the organization for employees to deploy their own custom solutions.

-Laserfiche’s content services and process automation capabilities have long fueled digital transformation initiatives for organizations worldwide.
-By adding RPA to its process automation ecosystem, Laserfiche further enables employees to focus their talents more on the work that matters.
+Laserfiche’s enterprise content management (ECM) and business process automation capabilities have long fueled digital transformation initiatives for organizations worldwide.
+By adding RPA to its process automation ecosystem, Laserfiche further enables employees to focus their talents on high-impact projects that drive growth.